 Repairing Anonymous Poisoned BadNet (B2)

-In terms of the BadNet2, we processed the inputs in the validation datasets as the previous perturbation steps and draw the entropy distribution of the clean inputs as the figure below.
+In terms of the BadNet2, we processed the inputs in the validation datasets as the previous perturbation steps and draw the entropy distribution of the clean inputs in the colab.

-Since the entropy distribution is similar to the distribution in Figure 2, and given that there is only one backdoor target output, we could expect that the entropy distribution of perturbed poisoned samples could be similar to that of sunglasses poisoned samples.
+Since the entropy distribution is similar to the distribution in Figure 1, and given that there is only one backdoor target output, we could expect that the entropy distribution of perturbed poisoned samples could be similar to that of sunglasses poisoned samples.
 This means that we may keep using the same threshold value as we obtained in the BadNet1.
 Still, we need to build perturbation on an incoming input when detecting backdoors, feed the input to the repaired net, calculate the entropy summation of the output, and compare the result with our detection threshold.
 If the result is lower than the threshold, the net will output class -1.